Mission and Method

 While many believe major gift campaigns require an army of staff, I do not.
 Large financial goals do not also mean large numbers of people, either on staff or in terms of numbers of donors.
 Most successful campaigns on which I have worked attain their goals through thoughtful, highly-tailored cultivation and solicitation of a relatively modest number of carefully identified, committed donors capable of making major gift donations.

-I have become known for being able to clean-up “challenged” campaigns where quite a bit was spent on large, supposedly full-service consulting firms that were ultimately unsuccessful.
+I have become known for being able to clean-up “challenged” fundraising projects where quite a bit was spent on large, supposedly full-service consulting firms that were ultimately unsuccessful.
+Hundreds of thousands of dollars were wasted on them.
 In that regard, I have been a “turnaround” fundraiser on more than one occasion.
-I have been asked to work with – or without – staff.
+And, I have been asked to work with – or without – staff.
+I have learned over the years how to be self-reliant in my work.

-In my experience, success depends upon careful evaluation, rolling-up one’s sleeves to do real work, courage and believing in a good cause, and not employing a “preset” consultant’s format.
+I believe success depends upon careful evaluation, rolling-up one’s sleeves to do real work, courage, believing in a good cause, and not employing a “preset” consultant’s format.
 Each nonprofit is unique!
-One can learn from prior campaigns, of course, but major gift and special project efforts succeed best when the plan of action and its implementation are tailored specifically to the nonprofit.
+One can learn from prior campaigns, of course, but major gift and special project efforts succeed best when the plan of action and its implementation are tailored specifically to the nonprofit and its constituents.

-Last but not least, I do entertain requests from for-profit businesses, governments and professional associations for assistance with social media, public relations and other tasks, where there is a good match in terms of skills and interests.
+Last but not least, I do entertain requests from for-profit businesses, governments and professional associations for assistance with digital communications, public relations and other tasks, where there is a good match in terms of skills and interests.

 Thank you for visiting!

-My professional associations of choice are NTEN: Nonprofit Technology Network and Certified Fund Raising Executive International (CFRE).
-From my days in graduate school, I have been a continuous member of The Honor Society of Phi Kappa Phi.
+- My professional associations of choice are NTEN: Nonprofit Technology Network and Certified Fund Raising Executive International (CFRE).
+From my days in graduate school at The University of Texas at Austin, I have been a continuous member of The Honor Society of Phi Kappa Phi.

-I am also an affiliate of Bloomerang.
+- I am also a professional advocate of Bloomerang.
 Follow the link to learn how you can improve your donor retention.
+To read blog posts produced by me for Bloomerang follow this link.

 A Word About Crowdfunding